aistairc/SchemaTOD/README.md

-## SchemaTOD - A Schema-aware End-to-End model for Task-Oriented Dialogue Systems
+## A Schema-aware End-to-End model for Task-Oriented Dialogue Systems (SchemaTOD)
-This is the codes and data used for the paper.
+This is a repository for codes and data used for our paper, "End-to-End Task-Oriented Dialogue Systems Based on Schema", accepted to Findings of ACL 2023.

 ### Requirements
 ```python